How is Distracted Driving Defined in Arlington, TX?

 Injuries from car accidents can often be compensated by auto insurance.
 The insurance company that represents the distracted driver who caused the car accident will often pay for the expenses associated with an injury.
 Sometimes, though, the payments these insurance companies offer are too low to cover all of the costs you face.
 While insurance companies will usually cover medical expenses, they may not compensate you for your lost wages or pain and suffering.

 On the other hand, hiring a personal injury lawyer to take your case to court may lead to full compensation for all of these expenses.
 Texas law allows victims to take their case to court, even if insurance might have been able to cover the injuries.
 It is important to talk to an attorney before accepting any offers from the other side or from insurance, or else you might lose the right to take your case to court.

 If the accident was caused by a driver who violated a distracted driving law, this might help your case in court.
 Proving another driver’s responsibility for a car crash means proving that they did not use the proper care when driving.
 If there are laws on the books that specifically make it illegal to text and drive, these laws help prove that the distracted driver did not use the proper level of care.

 In addition, you might be entitled to extra compensation for the other driver’s distracted driving.
 When the at-fault party in an injury lawsuit does something especially bad or illegal that causes your injuries, the court may award “punitive” or “exemplary” damages to further punish the bad actor.
 Talk to an attorney about what your distracted driving injury case might be worth.

-The Arlington car accident lawyers at The Queenan Law firm might be able to take your case.
+An Arlinton TX personal injury lawyer at The Queenan Law firm may be able to take your case.
 With decades of experience representing injury victims, our lawyers can fight your case and get you the compensation you need.
 Call (817) 476-1797 today for a free consultation.